Skip to main content

 Mika, 24, is a student living in Sutton Coldfield.

-Mika came to the UK from Azerbaijan aged 16 along with her deaf mother.
+Mika came to the UK from Azerbaijan aged 16 along with her mother.
 Her asylum process took seven years before she was granted refugee status and during those years, she faced many challenges of having to rely predominantly on cash.

 "Over the seven years I spent in the asylum system, I really understood the difficulties of depending entirely on digital payment systems.
 In my home country, using cash was a much more straightforward and mainly accepted method for managing everyday financial needs".